Naifeng Zhang

 ---|---|

-Apr 28, 2025 | On May 9, I will give an ECE Seminar talk at the University of Southern California on Code Generation for Cryptographic Kernels using Multi-word Modular Arithmetic. |
+May 09, 2025 talk | I gave an ECE Seminar talk at the University of Southern California on Code Generation for Cryptographic Kernels using Multi-word Modular Arithmetic. |

-Apr 28, 2025 | On April 30, I will attend ORNL AI4Science Workshop at Oak Ridge National Laboratory and present Towards Semantics Lifting for Scientific Computing: A Case Study on FFT. |
+Apr 30, 2025 talk | I attended ORNL AI4Science Workshop at Oak Ridge National Laboratory and presented Towards Semantics Lifting for Scientific Computing: A Case Study on FFT. |

-Apr 28, 2025 | I will join the Programming Systems and Applications Research Group at NVIDIA Research this summer as an intern.
+Apr 28, 2025 career | I will join the Programming Systems and Applications Research Group at NVIDIA Research this summer as an intern.
 See you in Santa Clara! ![]() |

-Apr 01, 2025 | On April 1, I will give a QCiT talk at Carnegie Mellon University on Optimization and Performance Analysis of Shor’s Algorithm in Qiskit and Beyond. |
+Apr 01, 2025 talk | I gave a QCiT talk at Carnegie Mellon University on Optimization and Performance Analysis of Shor’s Algorithm in Qiskit and Beyond. |

-Mar 21, 2025 | On April 1, I will give a guest lecture in Computational Problem Solving for Engineers at Carnegie Mellon University on Code Generation for Cryptographic Kernels using Multi-word Modular Arithmetic. |
+Apr 01, 2025 talk | I gave a guest lecture in Computational Problem Solving for Engineers at Carnegie Mellon University on Code Generation for Cryptographic Kernels using Multi-word Modular Arithmetic. |

-Feb 04, 2025 | On February 21, I will give a PLClub talk at the University of Pennsylvania on Code Generation for Cryptographic Kernels using Multi-word Modular Arithmetic. |
+Feb 21, 2025 talk | I gave a PLClub talk at the University of Pennsylvania on Code Generation for Cryptographic Kernels using Multi-word Modular Arithmetic. |

 selected publications